Communication situations are any kind of situation in which communication takes place.

 Tips for candidate group job interviews

-A group interview is as much a test of your communication abilities as it’s an inquiry into your skills and experience.
+A group interview is as much a test of good communication skills as it’s an inquiry into your skills and experience.
 The key to acing this type of job interview is listening and adapting.
 Here are some tips on how to stand out in a group interview:

-• Be respectful of other candidates — Not cutting others off, listening carefully, showing support by nodding your head will all demonstrate your communication skills and professionalism;
+• Be respectful of other candidates.
+Listening carefully, showing support by nodding your head, and not cutting others off will all demonstrate your communication skills and professionalism.

-• Be conversational — Think of the interview as a conversation rather than a competition.
-This way, you will be able to relax and integrate into the conversation naturally instead of frantically trying to stand out by using every chance to cut in, even when you have nothing new to say.
+• Be conversational.
+Think of the interview as a conversation rather than a competition.
+Relax and integrate into the conversation naturally instead of trying to stand out at all costs.

 Breakfast or lunch job interviews